Showing posts with label friendship. Show all posts

 The story...

 I attended a week-night class, at our church, when I was 64.
 I sat in the same seat next to three people who were significantly different from me.
 Each evening, the leader would break us into small groups to answer two questions.
-The second question normally opened the opportunity for our "guards" to be dropped so that we might listen more closely to each other's inner person - their heart.
+The second question normally opened the opportunity for our "guards" to be lowered so that we might listen more closely to each other's inner person - their heart.
 As you might guess, we became good friends and I love each of them more deeply than most people at our church.
 These three relationships were an unexpected blessing to me.

 There were other people in the class who I've known much longer than my three new friends.
 I don't share the same type of relationship with them.
 I probably could but I don't.